ragardner/tktrees/DOCUMENTATION.md

 - There is no limit to the number of characters allowed for headers, details or ID names.
 To allow spaces in ID/Header names go to File -> Settings on the main menubar while in the Treeview.
 Details are exempt from this rule.
 - Any mistakes in the sheet such as infinite loops of children, IDs appearing in a parent column but not in the ID column and duplications will be corrected upon creating the tree.
 - The corrections will not be made to the original sheet unless you choose to save the sheet.
 Such corrections will appear as warnings when you first view the treeview window.
-- To display the actual sheet go to View -> Layout.
 - Upon opening a file if an ID has no parents or children in any hierarchy it will be placed in the first hierarchy (in order of the columns).

 ---

 # HELPFUL TIPS AND TUTORIALS

+#### Adding an ID

+To add a single ID in the treeview:

+1. Right click an existing ID.
+2. Go to Add and choose Add child (under that ID), Add sibling (next to it), or Add top ID (at the top, with no parent).
+3. Type the new ID name and confirm.

+On the sheet you can also right click a row and choose Add top ID.

+To add many IDs at once, see Guides -> Merge sheets.

+#### Adding a column

+Right click a column header and choose Add detail or Add hierarchy.

+- Add detail: extra information such as a name or date.
+You pick a name and a type (Text, Number or Date).
+- Add hierarchy: another parent column, so the same IDs can sit in a second tree.

+The new column is inserted where you right clicked, or at the end if you did not right click a header.

+Column types and formatting are under Managing Columns.

+#### Renaming an ID

+Right click the ID in the tree or sheet and choose Rename ID, then type the new name.
+This changes the ID everywhere it appears.

+#### Editing a detail

+Double click a cell to edit it.
+Confirm with the cell empty to clear it.
+Right click and choose Edit if you want a larger window.

+#### Looking at a different hierarchy

+Use the Hierarchy dropdown at the top of the tree.
+Each parent column is a different hierarchy.

+#### Finding an ID or detail

+Use the Find box at the top of the tree or the sheet.
+Choose whether to search for an ID or a detail.
+Tree results are only for the hierarchy you are viewing.
+Search is not case sensitive.

+When the tree or sheet has focus, Ctrl + F opens a find and replace window.
+This searches the cells you can see, and can also replace text.
+Ctrl + H shows the replace box if it is hidden.

 #### Moving IDs between hierarchies

 To move an ID to another hierarchy or add an ID to another hierarchy:

-1. Right click on the ID in the treeview panel and go to Cut or Copy and then either Cut ID or Copy ID.
+1. Right click on the ID in the treeview panel and go to Cut or Copy and then either Detach ID or Copy ID.
 2. Then using the dropdown box labeled "Hierarchy" at the top of the treeview panel select the hierarchy you would like to move / add the ID to.
-3. Go to the position or ID where you would like to place the Cut / Copied ID and right click and select a paste option.
+3. Go to the position or ID where you would like to place the Detached / Copied ID and right click and select a paste option.

 To move multiple IDs in one go you can use Shift + Left Click or Ctrl + Left Click to select multiple IDs then use Ctrl + X (Cut) or Ctrl + C (Copy) or Right Click on one of the selected IDs.